capstanlqc/i18n-guide/xliff-prepp-best-practices.md

 > <kbd>4</kbd> `<br/>` ❌ <!-- :x: -->\
 > <kbd>5</kbd> toxin in fish caught in Baltic Sea.

+#### Expected preparation

-The expected segmentation is the following, where the line break HTML tags are interpreted and represented as inline codes:
+One potential approach would be to represent the line break tags are as placeholders:

-> `1` Since the 1970s, scientists have been `<br/>` worried about the amount of Dioxin, a toxin in fish caught in Baltic Sea.   ✅ <!-- :heavy_check_mark: -->
+> `1` Since the 1970s, scientists have been `<g0/>` worried about the amount of Dioxin, a `<g1/>` toxin in fish caught in Baltic Sea.   ✅ <!-- :heavy_check_mark: -->

-However, it should not be assumed that the translator will keep the line break tags in the translation or that their location will be equivalent to the source.

-**Solution**:

-To avoid this issue, ask a linguist to run a source review on your draft XLIFF files and adjust the extraction filter accordingly, so that it treats the linebreak element as markup (extracted along with the surrounding text and protected) and not as the end of the paragraph.

-However, if the purpose of the line break tags is indeed to wrap the text at a certain width, there might be more convenient ways to achieve that, without tags, such as CSS styles for HTML content.
+However, a much better approach would be to get rid of those line breaks, which were there probably to hard wrap the text at a certain width to adapt to some expected space, and soft wrap the translation by other more convenient and dynamic means (e.g. styles) in the actual final publication medium.
 In general it is recommended to separate content from layout.

+In any case it should not be assumed that the translator will keep the line break tags in the translation or that their location will need to be equivalent to the source

 Therefore, our recommendation, in the first place, would be to avoid using line break tags in the source text.
 Secondly (assuming we are dealing with HTML content), the width of the text can be defined by means of CSS styles.
 That approach  achieves the same exact results without introducing any noise in the source text and without affecting the work of the translator.
 See https://jsfiddle.net/msoutopico/3p7x8ryr/1/ or the screenshot below: